elmcraft/elmcraft.org/content/lore/elm-core-development.md

 ### I think Evan/”the core team”/”leadership” should just `<some action>`, it would `<good outcome>` for `<good arguments>`.

-We agree, it does seem that `<some action>` could lead to the `<good outcome>` and you’ve made some `<good arguments>`.
+We often agree, it does *seem* that `<some action>` could lead to the `<good outcome>` and you’ve made some `<good arguments>`.

-We don’t control Evan and Tereza’s focus or process however.
+We don’t control Evan's focus or process however.
 Elm core is open sourced code, but not open governance.
-They have chosen a process that has a different set of tradeoffs and made their position clear.
+Evan has chosen a process that has a different set of tradeoffs and made his position clear.

 To reiterate: a bunch of Elm community members might agree with you!
 But we’re not in a position to make changes to the Elm core development model.
 It is also very probable that Evan has heard your `<good argument>` before.
 He has made it clear that he does not want to change the model and isn’t (as far as we can tell) particularly interested in revisiting these discussions at this time.